inorbit-ai/edge-sdk/README.md

 #### Requirements

-You must be a maintain of the [edge-sdk package](https://www.npmjs.com/package/@inorbit/edge-sdk/access) or have an access token that allows you to publish.
+You must be a maintainer of the [edge-sdk package](https://www.npmjs.com/package/@inorbit/edge-sdk/access) or have an access token that allows you to publish.
 You can get a token from any of the maintainers.

 If you use a token, remember to export the `NPM_TOKEN` environment variable (check [Using private packages in a CI/CD workflow](https://docs.npmjs.com/using-private-packages-in-a-ci-cd-workflow)).